- Start date: September or January

 Topics covered will include:

 - simulation of financial mathematical models

 You'll undertake a research project in which you'll work on a real-life data set, putting the theoretical skills you have learned into practice.

-Quantitative Risk Analysis
+Quantitative Risk Analysis (10 credits)

-Survey Design & Analysis
+Survey Design & Analysis (10 credits)